Chapter 4. Creating a Red Hat High-Availability cluster with Pacemaker

 [root@rh7-1 ~]# pcs stonith config myapc Resource: myapc (class=stonith type=fence_apc_snmp) Attributes: ipaddr=zapc.example.com pcmk_host_map=z1.example.com:1;z2.example.com:2 login=apc passwd=apc Operations: monitor interval=60s (myapc-monitor-interval-60s)

 After configuring your fence device, you should test the device.
-For information on testing a fence device, see Testing a fence device.
+For information about testing a fence device, see Testing a fence device.

 Do not test your fence device by disabling the network interface, as this will not properly test fencing.